axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 ###### About title metadata in how-to guides

 To write a title for a how-to guide, start with a verb.
-For example, "Get started", "Integrate with Ronin VRF", "Authenticate users with OIDC and Sky Mavis Account".
+For example, "Get started," "Integrate with Ronin VRF," "Authenticate users with OIDC and Sky Mavis Account."
 The outcome of the task should be clear to the user from the title alone.

 ###### About the "Overview" section in how-to guides